mohammadeunus/InventoryManager.web_aspNetCore7/README.md

 DreamHomeFinder is a web application designed to help users find their dream homes and facilitate the process of buying a house.
 It provides a user-friendly interface and powerful search functionality to simplify the house hunting experience.

-## Installation
+## Project creatation

-Outline the steps required to set up and run the project locally.
-Include any dependencies or prerequisites that need to be installed.
+### step1:
+- Serilog: the first configuration you typically set up is the logger configuration, such as Serilog.
+- Autofac: After that, you can proceed with configuring the dependency injection container, such as Autofac.

 ## Usage